 Why is Apple making this change?

 Let’s be honest: Having to leave the Apple Maps app just to read customer reviews isn’t the greatest customer experience.
 By hosting its own reviews, Apple Maps is making it easier for customers to learn more about the businesses they’re interested in without having to jump through hoops.

 How is the Apple Maps rating system different from other review platforms?

 There’s a few things that make Apple Maps different from other ratings platforms.
 Instead of the typical 5-star rating system, customers have the option to give businesses a “Thumbs up” or “Thumbs down” rating.
 Apple Maps also gives users the option to give ratings on subcategories like “Products” or “Services”.

 While other review sites give customers the opportunity to write text with their review and share more about what they liked and didn’t like about the business, Apple Maps does not allow customers to submit a text review along with their rating.
 However, it does allow users to submit images.

 Last but not least, Apple Maps is perhaps the only platform that will allow users to leave ratings only if their phone was with them when they visited the local business.
 While this may mean that that it might be harder for businesses to collect reviews, it’s also more difficult for spammers and competitors to leave fake reviews.

 It’s important that your business takes the right steps to be found and be chosen on Apple Maps, Google, and the hundreds of other review sites on the Internet.
-BirdEye can help.
-More than 60,000 businesses use BirdEye to collect reviews on 150+ sites, monitor and track reviews, connect with customers through text messaging and website chat, and much more.
+With BirdEye online review management, you can actively collect and manage reviews from hundreds of review sites on the Internet, ensuring that you have a strong online presence.
+More than 100,000 businesses use BirdEye to collect reviews on 150+ sites, monitor and track reviews, connect with customers through text messaging and website chat, and much more.